nicoring/PatchR-UI/README.md

-start application in with '''play run''' in
+start application in with `play run` in root directory